mserajnik/vmangos-deploy/README.md

   these changes or alternatively re-create the world database and run migrations again.
 To do the latter, you can simply mount the initial database dump as described [here][world-db-dump-mount].
-Make sure your Docker images are newer than the commit mentioned above before re-creating the database via this method.
+Make sure your Docker images are based on the commit the edits were made in or newer before re-creating the database via this method.
 + __[2024-10-31] - Removal of separate images with anticheat support:__
   As of
   [`vmangos/core@fbbc4ae`](https://github.com/vmangos/core/commit/fbbc4ae899f876a78a37d8fee805dce40a182331)